Agilisaurus: Description

+Its tibia (lower leg bone), at 20.7 cm in length, was slightly longer than its femur (upper leg bone), at 19.9 cm in length, which indicates that it was an extremely fast bipedal runner, using its long tail for balance, although it may have walked on all fours when browsing for food.
+It was a small herbivore, and like all ornithischians, it had a beak-like structure on the ends of both upper and lower jaws to help it crop plant material.
+Because it lacks tail-stiffening interwoven bony struts, some paleontologists think it may have been a burrow dweller.

+Classification

 Despite its completeness, Agilisaurus has been placed in many different positions in the ornithischian family tree.
 It was originally placed in the family Fabrosauridae, which is no longer considered valid by most paleontologists.

 Several recent studies, including cladistic analyses, find Agilisaurus to be the most basal member of the group Euornithopoda, which includes all ornithopods more derived than the family Heterodontosauridae.

 However, heterodontosaurs are not universally considered to be ornithopods and have been considered more closely related to the suborder Marginocephalia, which includes ceratopsians and pachycephalosaurs.
 In one recent cladistic analysis, Agilisaurus was found in a position basal to heterodontosaurs in the branch leading to Marginocephalia.

 Agilisaurus has been recovered in other positions as well, including as an ornithischian basal to both ornithopods and marginocephalians.

 In his more thorough 1992 description, Peng added a new species to the genus Agilisaurus.
 This species had previously been known as Yandusaurus multidens.
 Because this species did not belong in the genus Yandusaurus and due to similarities with A. louderbacki, it was assigned the name Agilisaurus multidens.

 Other scientists were not convinced that this species belonged to either Yandusaurus or Agilisaurus, and in 2005, it was once again reassigned, this time to its own newly created genus.
 It is now known as Hexinlusaurus multidens.
 Several studies agree that this species is slightly more derived than Agilisaurus.